abhinendrayadav/ProVA/data/responses.md

 * gen_policy/wfh_ooo
   - “Work from home” and “Out of Office” should be planned, applied and approved in Leave Management System in advance, however employee should regularize his/her absence by obtaining manager’s approval in the Leave Management System within seven calendar days from absence start date; else the same will be treated as LOP in spite of leave balance

+## gen_policy/update_work_window
+* gen_policy/update_work_window
+  - If you want to request for work window change, please contact your supervisor, If you are the supervisor and looking to update the work window for your reportees, follow the below process: Login in to pep portal and goto Dashborad- > Team Details Section ->  Work Window Hyperlink -> edit-> Select from dropdown -> Change -> Save

 ## my courses
 * lndFAQ/my_courses
   - "Plase Login to eLMS >> timeline (right side top) https://prolifics.sumtotal.host